microsoft/playwright/docs/src/api/class-locatorassertions.md

 * langs:
   - alias-java: hasAccessibleErrorMessage

-Ensures the [Locator] points to an element with a given [accessible error message](https://www.w3.org/TR/wai-aria-1.2/#aria-errormessage).
+Ensures the [Locator] points to an element with a given [aria errormessage](https://w3c.github.io/aria/#aria-errormessage).

 **Usage**